- Jon Arakaki

 Jon relocated to Portland from New York with his wife and dogs during the summer of 2014.
 They are trying to get as close as possible to their families in Hawaii without actually moving there (too hot, crowded, and expensive)!
 He taught Mass Communication for eleven years at the State University of New York, College at Oneonta.

 He received his M.A. in Communication Studies from the University of Nevada, Las Vegas, and Ph.D. in Communication and Society from the School of Journalism and Communication at the University of Oregon.
 His areas of interest are mass media and popular culture, and the dams on the Columbia River.

 - Suzanne Atkin

-Suzanne has a Master’s Degree in communication and teaches collegiate classes in communication for several local universities and colleges.
+Suzanne has a Master’s Degree in communication and teaches both online and in-class collegiate classes in communication for several universities and colleges.
 Receiving her degree from Portland State University, while working full time for the high-tech sector, Suzanne brings to the classroom an integration of real-world communication scenarios with theoretical underpinnings.
 From Basic Communication to Organizational Communication and Public Speaking, Suzanne is an energetic and engaging instructor whose philosophy is student-centered and believes by working on ourselves, we can change the outcome of our communication interactions.

 As a Certified Professional Consultant And Trainer as well as a Certified Mediator, Suzanne is also the owner of Workplace Harmony, a highly successful organizational development consulting firm that is dedicated to raising productivity, improving customer service and reducing wasted management time as a direct result of resolving jobsite tensions and increasing workplace synergy.